An appraiser provides an evaluation that generates an opinion of value.

-One of the methods is the Cost Approach - which is how much it would cost to replace the improvements, less physical deterioration and other factors, then adding the land value.
+One of the three is the Cost Approach - which is how much it would cost to replace the improvements, minus physical deterioration and other factors, then adding the land value.

-The most common approach in figuring the value of a house is the Sales Comparison Approach which deals with figuring a comparison to similar properties nearby.
+The most common approach in figuring the value of a home is the Sales Comparison Approach which involves concluding a comparison to comparable properties close by.

-Being the most commonly used approach, the Sales Comparison Approach tends to be the most precise and best indicator of worth for a residential property.
+Usually, the Sales Comparison Approach is the most definite indicator of value of a residential property.